yuvraj108c/ComfyUI-LTX-BBox-Animator/README.md

 high-heeled shoes.
 ```

-To swap the subjects, exchange the two object prompts while keeping their bounding boxes unchanged.

 ## Notes

 - Bounding-box colors in the editor are visual identifiers only and do not control the generated subject.